-- (a) The current hourly rate for in Court appearances and out-of-Court labor, as approved by the Judicial Conference of the United States, is published at www.txs.courts.gov/page/payment-rates.
+- (a) The current hourly rate for in Court appearances and out-of-Court labor, as approved by the Judicial Conference of the United States, is published at www.txs.uscourts.gov/page/payment-rates.
 Where the hourly rate changes in the midst of an appointment, appropriate adjustments will be recognized.
-Case compensation maximums are also established by statute and will be recognized in all cases unless a case becomes extended or is declared complex. - (b) All claims for compensation in excess of statutory case limitation requires both, the voucher and a detailed memorandum supporting and counsel's claim.
-The memorandum should state that representation was provided in a complex or extended case and that the excess payment is necessary to provide fair compensation. - (c) Fees and Expenses In Capital Cases - Compensation shall be paid to attorneys appointed under this subsection not to exceed the in-court and out-of-court time published rates.
+With the exception of capital cases, case compensation maximums are also established by statute and will be recognized in all cases unless a case becomes extended or complex.
+Ultimate approval in such cases is made by the Chief Judge of the Fifth Circuit or her/his designee. - (b) All claims for compensation in excess of statutory case limitation requires both, the voucher and a detailed memorandum supporting and justifying counsel's claim.
+The memorandum should state that representation was provided in a complex or extended case and that the excess payment is necessary to provide fair compensation.
+Ultimate approval in such cases is made by the Chief Judge of the Fifth Circuit or her/his designee. - (c) Fees and Expenses In Capital Cases.
+Compensation shall be paid to attorneys appointed under this subsection to exceed the in-court and out-of-court time published rates.
 Fees and expenses paid for investigative, expert, and other reasonably necessary services that are authorized, in any case, shall not exceed the published rate, unless payment in excess of that limit is certified by the court.
 Amounts in excess shall first be approved by chief judge of the circuit or circuit designee.
 The Fifth Circuit's Special Procedures for Reviewing Attorney Compensation Requests in Death Penalty Cases and the limits on fees and expenses are on the court's website.